Most notices have a 30-day deadline — act fast

 Our Section 143(2) Notice Process

-Here's how a typical Section 143(2) Notice engagement unfolds for our Churachandpur clients.
-The process is designed to ensure that no procedural deadline is missed, every factual point is properly evidenced, and every legal argument has solid backing:
+Here's how a typical Section 143(2) Notice engagement unfolds for our Churachandpur clients — designed so no deadline is missed and every legal argument has solid backing:

 1. Notice analysis & scope mapping — 2–3 days